JetBrains/intellij-sdk-docs/reference_guide/project_model/library.md

 ### How do I get a list of libraries a module depends on?

-To get the list of libraries that a module depends on, use `OrderEnumerator.forEachLibrary` method.
+To get the list of libraries that a module depends on, use `OrderEnumerator.forEachLibrary` as follows.
-The following snippet demonstrates how you can do this:

 ```java
 final List<String> libraryNames = new ArrayList<String>();